-We are delighted to announce that the 2020 Elson Ethics Lecture will be given by Walter M. Shaub, Jr.
+The 2020 Elson Ethics Lecture was given by Walter M. Shaub, Jr.

-The lecture will take place online live from Washington DC on Wednesday, 23rd September at 7pm (UK time).
+Live from Washington DC on Wednesday, 23rd September

 THE CORRUPTION WITHIN: DONALD TRUMP’S WAR ON GOVERNMENT ETHICS